The Department of Urban Planning Executive Advisory Board was formed to:

-Urban planning for Bithia Ratnasamy is a means of pursuing justice through policymaking, intergovernmental coordination, and meaningful community engagement.
-Bithia works to employ processes and policies that move communities toward more accessible and equitable futures.
-Bithia has also served with the Georgia Deputy Commissioner of Housing, University of Michigan Institute for Social Research, City of Phoenix Planning Department, Phoenix Council District 5, Atlanta BeltLine, Inc., and Charis Community Housing.
+In this role, Bithia works to employ processes and policies that move communities across the country toward more accessible and equitable futures.
+Bithia has also served with the Atlanta Housing Authority, City of Atlanta Mayor's Office, Georgia Deputy Commissioner of Housing's Office, University of Michigan Institute for Social Research, City of Phoenix Planning Department, Phoenix Council District 5, Atlanta BeltLine, Inc., and Charis Community Housing.
 She received her Bachelor of Urban Planning and Development from Ball State University and Master of Urban Planning from the University of Michigan.

 BEN THOMAS, BUPD 2009